caceres-lab/GeONTIpe/README.md

 ## Notes
 Here is an explanation of the function of some adjustable parameters:
-  - Option: Parameter that determine the steps of the workflow.
-There're two options, "complete" (complete workflow from download to genotype) and "genotype" (genotype inversions usisng existing bam files)
+  - Option: Determines the steps of the workflow.
+Options:
+    - "complete": Full workflow from download to genotype.
+    - "genotype": Genotype inversions using existing BAM files.
   - Number_of_splits: This parameter determines how many fragments each downloaded file will be divided.
 If you have limited RAM and prefer to launch many jobs simultaneously, it's preferable to increase this number.
 Conversely, if you have ample RAM, you can set this parameter to 1 to map the entire file without splitting it (Default: 30).
   - Quality_reads: Minimum quality threshold required for reads to pass filtering.
 (Default: 7)
   - Read_length: Minimum desired length of reads in base pairs.
 (Default: 5000)